Barcode36/Gestionale-JavaFX/README.md

 0.5.0 BETA
 I'm happy to announce BETA phase!!
 There are almost all basic features to manipulate orders, customers and objects.
 The "Save bug" is still there.
 Added a dialog windows(when you press on X to close the window, opens a window that remind you to save) but there are some bugs on it.
 I'll update database's tables later cause some bugs.

+0.5.5 BETA
+The "Save bug" is fixed, now all changes are made directly in the database.
+Added Fatture in model package, added Fatture tab in view and listViewFatture.
+Until the end of development i'll backup all database and upload here.